Election Dates and Election Results for 2020:

 Election Dates and Election Results for 2018:

 Are you registered to vote?
 Need to update your name and/or address?
 Where do you go to vote?
 Need to request an Absentee Ballot?
 Don't know what candidates will be on your ballot?
 For more information, please visit MyVote.

-PHOTO ID IS REQUIRED IN WISCONSIN FOR 2016
+PHOTO ID IS REQUIRED TO VOTE IN WISCONSIN

 Request an Absentee Ballot by Mail